 How does an organization budget its income and expenses?
 Is income primarily unrestricted or is a high portion of it restricted for specific programs and is not available for general operations?

 What plans are in place to meet unanticipated liquidity needs?
 Is there a line of credit facility that the NFP has access to?

 As the changes will be effective within the next year for most NPs we recommend all our clients to be proactive in thinking about how these changes will affect their Financial Statements presentation and to reach out to their auditors for any advice or assistance that might be needed.
 If you want more information or need assistance with ASU 2016-14, contact the GHJ Nonprofit Team.

-Melanie Horowitz, CPA, has more than eight years of public accounting experience and is a manager within GHJ’s Audit and Assurance Practice.
-Melanie provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries, including…Learn More
+Melanie Horowitz, CPA, has more than nine years of public accounting experience and is a member of GHJ’s Audit and Assurance Practice.
+Melanie provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries, including nonprofit…Learn More